egor-tensin/blog/_posts/2021-03-10-ubuntu-packaging.md

 publishing in a PPA (which only accept _source_ packages and builds the binaries itself).

-First, you need to realise that there're source packages and binary packages.
+First, you need to realize that there are source packages and binary packages.
 Binary packages are the .deb files that actually contain the software.
 A source package is, confusingly, multiple files, and you need to submit them all to Launchpad.